acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 # - Computational complexity (FLOPs)
 ```

+**Why this matters**: Debugging tools provide insights into the model's behavior and performance.
+They help identify bottlenecks and understand how the model processes basketball images, which is essential for optimization and troubleshooting.

 ## 14. References

 1. Redmon, J., & Farhadi, A. (2018).
 YOLOv3: An incremental improvement. arXiv preprint arXiv:1804.02767.